prabhuramachandran/automan-scipy2024/abstract.md

 ## Description

+In the research involving numerical methods, we often have to execute several test cases that might become a part of the final manuscript.
-We've found that automating numerical research introduces significant personal benefit in the form of improving your research output and productivity.
+It is found that automating these test case executions and their post-processing introduces significant personal benefit in the form of improving your research output and productivity.
 Automation makes it much easier to run large parameter sweeps and studies and allows you to focus on the important questions to ask rather than managing hundreds or thousands of simulations manually.
 This takes the drudgery of data/file management out of your hands, systematizes your research, and makes it possible to incrementally improve and refine your work.
 The added nice benefit is that your research also becomes much easier to reproduce.

 In this tutorial we introduce you to a simple package called automan (https://automan.readthedocs.io) which facilitates automation.
+Automan can automate a code written any language as long as it can be executed using a terminal command.
+Additionally, a parameter sweep is possible as long as the program parameters are not hard-coded inside the program.

-We'll walk through using the automan package using some simple cooked up examples to show how it works.
-We will then try to help you with your own research and help you automate your own research papers to the extent possible.
+We'll walk through using the automan package using some quintessential examples to show how it works.
+We will then try to help you with your own research and help you automate your own set of test cases to the extent possible.
 Our hope is at the end of the tutorial you will be exposed to the features provided by automan and can use it to automate your research work and boost your own productivity.

 All you need to know is basic Python, some matplotlib, and no discomfort using command-line tools (if your head spins at seeing a command prompt, this tutorial may give you a headache).
+Additionally, we would like you to use python within a virtual environment and have some basic knowledge about python virtual environment management.

 We hope to help you automate one of your current research studies or publication during the tutorial.
-So come join us, bring your work along, we will help you with your research, and you can have some fun doing it.
+So come join us, bring your work along, we will work with your research, and you can have some fun doing it.

 ## Outline